 The 8 Best Things to Do in St. George & Greater Zion

 The primary theme for things to do in St. George?
 You better love the outdoors!
 Actually, even if you don’t (like me), you can have a great time.
 I’m no hiking buff and I don’t enjoy roughing it for long, so the easy access to day hiking trails at all levels of difficulty plus the creature comforts of St. George were an ideal combo.
-Read on for the best things to do in St. George – even if you’re not outdoorsy.
+Read on for some of my favorite things to do in St. George – even if you’re not outdoorsy.

 Snow Canyon State Park

-If I could have any state park in my back yard, it might be Snow Canyon State Park.
+If I could have any state park in my backyard, it might be Snow Canyon State Park.
 I was totally surprised to find natural wonders so close to St. George, especially with the same type of awe-inspiring red rock formations as in nearby Zion – though admittedly on a smaller scale.
-It’s about 15-20 minutes to drive from St. George to Snow Canyon, depending on which entrance you use.
+It’s about 15-20 minutes to drive from St. George to Snow Canyon, depending on which entrance you use, and there’s a scenic drive that connects the two entrances.

 Snow Canyon is open during the day for hiking, cycling, and general drive-through and stop-and-take-photos tourism.
 There are trails for hikers of all skills, and several camping areas if you want to stay a night in the canyon.
 As a state park, it’s $10 to drive your car in.

-Pro tip: Snow Canyon Overlook is the best place in St. George to watch the sunset.
+Pro tip: Snow Canyon Overlook is a great place – arguably the perfect place – in St. George to watch the sunset.

 Red Cliffs National Conservation Area

 While The Narrows in Zion was closed due to snow and rainfall, the slot canyon in Red Cliffs was open, and offers a nice hike for those who want to sample that kind of hiking.
-There are several short trails – and a few longer loops up into the red rocks if you want to escape the crowds.
+There are several short trails and water features in Red Cliffs Recreation Area – and a few longer loops up into the red rocks if you want to escape the crowds.
 You can also camp at one of about a dozen spots in the area.
 Car admission is $5 per vehicle.

-There are hiking trails all along the Virgin River, including a main one in the eastern part of St. George.
-Depending on the part of the river, you can also go tubing or kayaking, and the Virgin River Gorge (south of St. George) is a popular rock climbing spot above the river’s flowing current.
+There are hiking trails all along the Virgin River, including the main one in the eastern part of St. George.
+Depending on the part of the river, you can also go tubing or kayaking, and the Virgin River Gorge (south of St. George) is a popular spot for rock climbing above the river’s flowing current.

 Dinosaur Discovery Site at Johnson Farm

-The Dinosaur Discovery Site at Johnson Farm is a natural history museum where you can see thousands of preserved Jurassic-era dinosaur tracks.
-There are also helpful exhibits to teach you (or your little wannabe-paleontologists) about the dinos that roamed this area 200 million years ago.
+The St. George Dinosaur Discovery Site at Johnson Farm is a natural history museum where you can see thousands of preserved Jurassic-era dinosaur footprints.
+There are also helpful exhibits to teach you (or your little wannabe paleontologists) about the dinos that roamed this area 200 million years ago.
 Admission is $8 for adults and $4 for kids.

 Silver Reef Ghost Town